 Tanjong Beach Club also frequently has DJs and events during the weekends, holidays, and at night.
 So if you feel like spending time by the pool, eating, drinking, and partying, this is the place to do it!

 The last day of your Singapore trip will be spent visiting iconic landmarks and trying tasty Singaporean food.
 You'll begin your day in Chinatown.
 Visit the cultural landmarks and check out the many shops here, including Chinatown Street Market.

 Next, visit some classic Hawker Centres.
 These food "malls" are filled with stalls selling cheap and delicious cuisine.
 Heading to Maxwell Food Centre to try Michelin Star Chicken Rice, among plenty of other dishes, is a must!

 You can then head to Marina Bay to enjoy fantastic views.
 You'll also see the famous Merlion Statue and get to go high above the city on the Singapore Flyer.
 Then, enjoy the magical Gardens by the Bay.
 Finish your day with light shows at the Gardens and Marina Bay, and wander back to Chinatown or Clarke Quay for late-night drinks.

 Singapore's Chinatown is a magnificent location for travelers.
 It's full of great shopping and dining spots as well as cultural and historic sites.
 Singapore's Chinatown is also the only Chinatown in the world with a Buddhist temple, a mosque, and a Hindu temple all on one street.

 A visit to Chinatown Street Market is also recommended.
 There are hundreds of stalls selling a wide variety of items.
-It’s equally as interesting and atmospheric in the day or at night.
+It's equally as interesting and atmospheric during the day or at night.